MileHacker Logo

 Ride-Sharing Apps

 Uber and DiDi are widely available.
-Offer card payment, GPS tracking, and driver ratings for added safety.
+Offer card payment, LOCATION tracking, and driver ratings for added safety.

 Airport/Station

 From PBC airport: Pre-pay at authorized booths.
-From CAPU bus station: Negotiate fare or use a ride-sharing app.
+From CAPU bus station: Negotiate fare or use transportation-sharing app.

 Vehicle Rental Options